metan16440425/cse15l-lab-reports/lab report 3.md

   $ find . -type d
   .
   ```
 - This command displays all the repositories and sub-repositories present in the current repository.
-This shows nothing because there is subdirectories under ./technical/biomed, which is the directory I ran the command.
-This command is useful for getting an overview of the directory hierarchy in a very convenient way.
+This shows nothing because there is no subdirectories under ./technical/biomed, which is the directory I ran the command.
+This command offers a convenient method to gain an overview of the directory structure, providing a clear and easy-to-understand layout of the hierarchy.
 The command option is found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/

 - ```